Pokémon Pikachu

-Pokémon Pikachu, also known as Pocket Pikachu (ポケットピカチュウ) in Japan, is a limited series of two portable Pokémon digital pets (similar to Tamagotchi) featuring the famous yellow electric-type Pokémon, Pikachu.
+Pokémon Pikachu, also known as Pocket Pikachu (ポケットピカチュウ) in Japan, is a limited series of two handheld Pokémon digital pets (similar to Tamagotchi) featuring the famous yellow electric-type Pokémon, Pikachu.
 It debuted on March 27, 1998, in Japan, on November 2, 1998 in North America, and in December 1998 in Europe.

 Gameplay

 The first release, a yellow unit resembling a Game Boy, features a black and white LCD screen used to display animations of Pikachu's activities.
 Gameplay differs slightly from other portable virtual pets in that Pikachu does not need to be fed, watered, or cleaned up after.
 Instead, the Pokémon Pikachu unit can be strapped to a belt and used as a pedometer.
 With every twenty steps it counts, the Pokémon Pikachu credits its user with one watt, a virtual currency used to buy Pikachu presents.
 Additional activities become available as the player spends more time with their virtual Pikachu.
 If neglected, Pikachu will express anger and eventually refuse to recognize the player.